giovannymassuia/disecomm/docs/events-catalog/domains/Example/events/AddedItemToCart/index.md

 ---
-name: RemovedItemFromCart
+name: AddedItemToCart
-version: 0.0.1
+version: 0.0.2
 summary: |
-  Holds information about what the user removed from their cart.
+  Holds information about what the user added to their shopping cart.
 producers:
   - Basket Service
 consumers:
   - Data Lake
 owners:
   - giovannymassuia
+tags:
+  - label: example
 ---

 <Admonition>When firing this event make sure you set the `correlation-id` in the headers.
 Our